luniv06/luniv06/README.md

 - 👋 Hi, I’m @luniv06
-- 👀 I’m interested in web development
+- 👀 I’m interested in cloud and application development
-- 🌱 I’m currently learning blockchain technology
+- 🌱 I’m currently working on wireless technology
 - 📫 How to reach me : jameszvinul@gmail.com

 <!---